Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \subsection{Feature Extraction}

 To train machine learning models for predicting the first response latency of either maintainers or contributors, we need to extract a set of relevant features that can potentially be predictive of their first response latencies.
+For this purpose, we consult the literature on pull-based development \citep{zhang_pull_2022, zhang_pull_2023} and also draw from our previous experience studying PR abandonment \citep{khatoonabadi_wasted_2023, khatoonabadi_understanding_2023}.
 As outlined in \Cref{tab:features}, we extract a total of 21 features covering four different dimensions: (i) project characteristics, (ii) contributor characteristics, (iii) PR characteristics, and (iv) review process characteristics.
 Features in the table are denoted by `M', `C', or `MC', indicating their use in the models for predicting the response latency of maintainers, contributors, or both, respectively.
 The features are measured using the data available at different time points: features for predicting the maintainer response latency are measured at the submission time of PR, while features for predicting the contributor response latency are measured at the time when the PR receives its first response from a maintainer.
-In the following, we explain the relevance and measurement of each feature in detail.
+In addition, all measurements are based on the UTC timezone as directly provided by the GitHub API \citep{github_rest_2023}.
+Also, project features (except Project Backlog) are measured over the last three months, similar to \citep{zhang_pull_2022, zhang_pull_2023}, to better reflect recent fluctuations as a project matures.
+Our criteria for selecting the features are as follows: \begin{itemize} \item \textbf{Conceptual Availability:} The feature should be conceptually available at the time of interest.
+For predicting the maintainer's first response latency, the feature should be available at the submission time of a PR; and for predicting the contributor's first response latency, the feature should be available at the first response time of maintainers.
+For example, we did not include the CI execution results for predicting the maintainer's first response latency as they are not available at the submission time of a PR. \item \textbf{Universal Availability:} The feature should be available for all PRs of the studied projects to ensure a consistent set of features across the projects and also to avoid requiring imputation techniques to fill in the missing values.
+This is because any imputation technique inherently alters the distribution of data and thus will reduce the interpretability of our results.
+For example, we did not include the CI execution results for predicting the contributor's first response latency as they are only available for some PRs and for some projects. \item \textbf{Feature Measurability:} The feature should be measurable using the data available through the GitHub API \citep{github_rest_2023}.
+For example, we did not include the number of followers because the GitHub API does not reveal the number of followers of a user at a historical point in time and only provides the latest count. \item \textbf{Feature Non-Redundancy:} The feature should not be just another operationalization of the same concept already included in our set of features.
+In cases where several features can be combined into one feature, we preferred to include the more generic feature.
+For example, we include the number of changed lines instead of including the number of added lines and the number of deleted lines as two separate features. \item \textbf{Measurement Accuracy:} The measurement of the feature should be accurate and should not rely on ML models or heuristics.
+This is because inaccurate values hinder the interpretability of the feature.
+For example, we did not include the existence of @tags as we frequently observed that @tags are used for purposes other than tagging a user. \end{itemize}